 Sometimes the hours can fly past before you realize you’ve not eaten anything at all.
 Then suddenly you’re ravenous and need something quick.
 That’s when it’s easy to fall for fast food.
 This is especially true if you don’t live in the city with lots of nutritious options on your doorstep.
 Best advice - prepare healthy food you can grab on the go.

 Josef, from our US Support Team has actually found he eats super healthily now he works remotely.
 He prepares wholesome lunches every day and has never felt so good.
-Here’s yesterday’s nutritious bowl.
+Here’s one of his nutritious bowls.

-Working remotely usually involves being indoors for most of the day.
-If you have all your supplies in and no meetings you can spend a whole day inside.
-By day 3 some of us start to get cabin fever so here’s how we stop that happening:
+Working remotely involves being indoors, usually on your own, for most of the day.
+If you have all your supplies in and no meetings, it's not long until you get a bit of cabin fever.
+Here's how the team overcome that in the current climate.

 We use Zoom meetings at Capsule and it’s a great way to interact with the team on a daily basis.
 Having a couple of those meetings a day instead of using Slack has definitely helped the team feel less isolated.